 Gather with some of the area’s most fascinating and inspiring thought leaders and innovators for a day of networking and dialogue.
 The second annual TEDxAdelphiUniversity will bring together many impassioned TEDx enthusiasts on Friday, March 31, 2017, from 9:00 a.m. to 3:30 p.m., at the Adelphi University Performing Arts Center Concert Hall, Westermann Stage at 1 South Avenue, Garden City.
-Tickets are now available for purchase at tedxadelphiuniversity.com and the event will also be streamed live.
+Tickets are sold out, but the event will also be streamed live.

 The independently organized event, licensed by TED—a nonproﬁt organization devoted to Ideas Worth Spreading—will feature an exciting lineup of speakers addressing the theme of “What Now?”
 “The time for asking ‘What Now?’ has never been more important and essential to our community and society at large.
 We are thrilled to bring this event back to Adelphi to continue these critical dialogues,” said Dr. Elizabeth Cohn, organizer of TEDxAdelphiUniversity.